Public-Cloud-Group/alpaca-operator-ansible/docs/QUICK_START.md

 # Quick Start Guide - ALPACA Operator Collection

-This guide will help you set up Ansible and the ALPACA Operator collection on SLES 15 for local execution with ALPACA API access.
+This guide will help you set up Ansible and the ALPACA Operator collection on SLES for local execution with ALPACA API access.
+The instructions describe the installation directly on the ALPACA Operator server itself.

 ## Prerequisites